 Tuition Assistance Scholarship Application Process

 FACTS is contracted by Bishop Fenwick High School to process tuition assistance scholarship applications and provide financial recommendations.
 The FACTS recommendation is then reviewed by the Bishop Fenwick High School Scholarship Committee and a determination is made based on the amount of available funds.
 All information is kept in strict confidence.
-Families who submit both forms by the stated deadline and who qualify for assistance will receive notification in January regarding tuition assistance and scholarship packages.
+Families who submit an Application for Admission and FACTS Application by the stated deadline and who qualify for assistance will receive notification in January regarding tuition assistance and scholarship packages.

 Need Based Scholarships